 As the title itself says, this book is for non-finance professionals to make sense of the world of corporate finance.
 This book delivers on the promise of making you behave like a financial strategist.
 It teaches how finance professionals read financial statements and measure performance.
 So, this book will help you make all sorts of financial decisions pertaining to your organization.
 The authors fill each of the chapters with real-world examples to make understanding clearer.
 It highlights the key things which you should consider while making decisions.

-Clearly, a book for beginners but will also help those who want to brush up on the concepts.
+Clearly, a book for beginners, but it will also help those who want to brush up on the concepts.
 At the least, this book will simplify the world of finance for you.

 Valuation: Measuring and Managing the Value of Companies